scriptrdotio/libraries/scripts/myfox/README.md

 var gate = new gateModule.Gate(dto);
 ```

-All device types have a getData() method that returning data about the current device (the returned properties might vary depending
+All device types expose a getData() method (inherited from the device.Device class), which returns data about the current device
-on the device's type)
+(the returned properties might vary depending on the device's type)
 ```
 // example
 var latestData = aGate.getData()
 ```
+#### Confiuring security for a given site
 You can get obtain the current security status of a given site or update it as follows:

 ```